-Fibres known as “fast-twitch” tend to have a higher potential for growth and force output, but fatigue relatively quickly.
+Fibers known as “fast-twitch” tend to have a higher potential for growth and force output, but in contrast fatigue relatively quickly.

-It is shown by research that calves composition can vary greatly individually.
+With regard to that, research shows that calves composition can vary greatly individually.

 On average, 80% of calves are composed of slow-twitch muscle fibers.
 Therefore, it seems that exposure to forces with relatively moderate weight over a longer period of time is more effective than exposure to short and heavy forces.